yowainwright/common-utilities/README.md

 ### [Compose](/packages/compose) 🚂

-**Compose** common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value.
+**Compose** is a common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value.

 #### Function